 - "It is now 10:20, the first scenario will begin in 10 minutes." - "Armor inspections will end in 10 minutes.
-If you are not in line to be inspected within 10 minutes, you WILL miss the first battle." - "Water-bearers, please assemble on the battlefield."
+If you are not in line to be inspected within 10 minutes, you

+WILL miss the first battle."

+• "Water-bearers, please assemble on the battlefield."

-5. COMBATANT INSPECTION
+5. Combatant Inspection

-As combatants arrive for the first battle of a combat type (i.e. Shinai, Renaissance, and Armored), have them collect in the shade of one area, inspect their armor and weapons, and direct them to another shaded area away from the inspection site.
-Have as many authorized marshals as possible inspect armor and weapons.
+As combatants arrive for the first battle of a combat type (Shinai, Renaissance, Cut-and-Thrust, and Armored):

+- Have them gather in the shade of one area

+- Inspect their armor and weapons

+- Direct them to another shaded area away from the inspection site.

+As many authorized marshals as possible should help inspect armor and weapons.
 Sometimes, the combatant will be asked which contender or which side they will fight for.
-If there is a ribbon or token indicating the combatants choice, it should be attached now.
+If there is a ribbon or token indicating the combatant's choice, it should be attached now.
 This can be used as an indication that the combatant has been inspected and approved.

-6. SWORD OATH
+6. Sword Oath

 Once the inspections are closed, all combatants must take the sword oath.
 Announce loudly, at least twice that "Combatants must now gather neigh for the Sword Oath!"
-Once all are gathered, perform the sword oath as described in Section I.E.
+Once all are gathered, perform the sword oath (See Appendix D: Oaths).

-7. STAFF
+7. Staff